payu-india/CMS-Chatbot/reference/Cross-border Payments/udf-update-api-new.md

 ---
-title: UDF Update API - New
+title: UDF Update API
 deprecated: false
-hidden: true
+hidden: false
 metadata:
   robots: index
 ---
-The UDF Update API allows you to update User Defined Fields (UDF1-UDF5 and additional UDFs if enabled) for a completed transaction.
+The UDF Update API allows you to update User Defined Fields (UDF1-UDF7 and additional UDFs if enabled) for a completed transaction.

 ## Use Cases